Error estimates for finite difference schemes associated with Hamilton-Jacobi equations on a junction: Introduction

 We would like next to explain why our result can be seen as the Hamilton-Jacobi counterpart of the error estimates obtained by Ohlberger and Vovelle \cite{ov} for scalar conservation laws submitted to Dirichlet boundary conditions.

-On one hand, it is known since \cite{bln} that Dirichlet boundary conditions imposed to scalar conservation laws should be understood in a generalized sense.
+On the one hand, it is known since 1979 and Bardos, Le Roux and Nedelec \cite{bln} that Dirichlet boundary conditions imposed to scalar conservation laws should be understood in a generalized sense.
 This can be seen by studying the parabolic regularization of the problem.
 A boundary layer analysis can be performed for systems if the solution of the conservation law is smooth; see for instance \cite{gs,gues}.
-Depending on the fact that the boundary is characteristic or not, the error is $\eps^{\frac12}$ or $\eps$.
-In the scalar case, it is proved in \cite{div} that the error between the solution of the regularized equation with a vanishing viscosity coefficient equal to $\eps$ and the entropy solution of the conservation law (which is merely of bounded variation in space) is of order $\eps^{1/3}$ (in $L^\infty_t L^1_x$ norm).
+Depending on the fact that the boundary is characteristic or not, the error is $h^{\frac12}$ or $h$.
+In the scalar case, it is proved in \cite{div} that the error between the solution of the regularized equation with a vanishing viscosity coefficient equal to $h$ and the entropy solution of the conservation law (which is merely of bounded variation in space) is of order $h^{1/3}$ (in $L^\infty_t L^1_x$ norm).
 In \cite{ov}, the authors derive error estimates for finite volume schemes associated with such boundary value problems and prove that it is of order $(\Delta x)^{1/6}$ (in $L^1_{t,x}$ norm).
 More recently, scalar conservation laws with flux constraints were studied \cite{cg,cgs} and some finite volume schemes were built \cite{ags}.
 In \cite{canseg}, assuming that the flux is bell-shaped, that is to say the opposite is quasi-convex, it is proved that the error between the finite volume scheme and the entropy solution is of order $(\Delta x)^{\frac13}$ and that it can be improved to $(\Delta x)^{\frac12}$ under an additional condition on the traces of the BV entropy solution.
+It is not known if the estimates from \cite{canseg} are optimal or not.

-On the other hand, the derivative of a weak (viscosity) solution of a Hamilton-Jacobi equation posed on the real line is known to coincide with the entropy solution of the corresponding scalar conservation law.
+On the other hand, the derivative of a viscosity solution of a Hamilton-Jacobi equation posed on the real line is known to coincide with the entropy solution of the corresponding scalar conservation law.
 It is therefore reasonable to expect that the error between the viscosity solution of the Hamilton-Jacobi equation and its approximation is as good as the one obtained between the entropy solution of the scalar conservation law and its approximation.